fflch/collapse_text_temporario/README.txt

 text be a collapsible section.
 You may open with `[collapse collapsed]` instead to make it default closed.

+The "legend" for the created fieldset may be set by putting a title into the [collapse] tag as [collapse title=my title].
+If you wish to combine the options, you should do [collapse collapsed title=...].
-The "legend" for the created fieldset will be taken from the first HTML header tag (<h1>, <h2>, <h3>, ...) found.
+If no title is specified, the title will be taken from the first HTML header tag (<h1>, <h2>, <h3>, ...) found.
 If there is no such tag found, the title will default to an explanatory text title.